The Ninja Creami is $50 off for Prime Day

 ZDNET's editorial team writes on behalf of you, our reader.
 Our goal is to deliver the most accurate information and the most knowledgeable advice possible in order to help you make smarter buying decisions on tech gear and a wide array of products and services.
 Our editors thoroughly review and fact-check every article to ensure that our content meets the highest standards.
 If we have made an error or published misleading information, we will correct or clarify the article.
 If you see inaccuracies in our content, please report the mistake via this form.

-The Ninja Creami Ice Cream Maker is $50 off for Amazon Prime Day
+The Ninja Creami Ice Cream Maker is $50 off for Prime Day

 Most places in the US are experiencing a heatwave at the moment, if they haven't already this summer, making this the perfect time for a frozen treat.
 Rather than shelling out for an overpriced cone (and leaving the comfort of your own home), you can whip up exactly what you're craving, preferred ingredients and all, with an ice cream maker in your kitchen.

-Amazon Prime Day kicks off tomorrow, and the company is already promoting several deals.
+Amazon Prime Day kicks off today, and the company is promoting all kinds of deals on everything, including kitchenware.
 If you're an ice cream lover, a smoothie bowl enthusiast, or looking for a fun, kid-friendly activity to do inside during peak heat, the Ninja Creami 7-in-1 Ice Cream Maker is currently $50 off its usual $200 price tag.
 An investment of $150 for a treat-filled future feels like a steal, considering you could probably get less than 10 sundaes for that in this economy.

 Also: The 10 best kitchen appliance deals ahead of Amazon Prime Day